Nearby cycles and semipositivity in positive characteristic: Local freeness

-\begin{proof} Let us first assume that $(E, \theta)$ is slope $H$-stable.
-Since $E$ is reflexive for any smooth hypersurface $Y\in |mH|$ and any $m\ge 1$ the restriction $E_Y$ is torsion free.
-Then for any such $Y$ not contained in $D$, Theorem \ref{Bogomolov-restriction-for-Higgs} implies that $(E_Y, \theta_Y)$ is slope $H_Y$-stable.
-Since $\Delta_i(E_Y)=0$ for $2\le i\le \dim Y=n-1$, our induction assumption implies that $E_Y$ is locally free.
-As in proof of Lemma \ref{loc-free-0} this implies that $E$ is locally free at all points of $Y$.
-By \cite[Theorem 3.1]{DH} for any two points of $X$ there exists for some $m\ge 1$ a smooth divisor $Y\in |mH|$ that contains these two points.
-Taking one point on $D$ and the other one outside of $D$ we see that the smooth divisors $Y\in |mH|$ that are not contained in $D$ still cover $X$ (possibly for varying $m$).
-Hence $E$ is locally free at all points of $X$.
+\begin{proof} Since $E$ is reflexive for any smooth hypersurface $Y\in |H|$ the restriction $E_Y$ is torsion free (see Lemma \ref{HL-Corollary}).
+Then, possibly replacing $H$ with some its multiple, Lemma \ref{lifting} implies that for every closed point $x\in U:=X-\Supp D$ we can find $Y\in |H|$ passing through $x$ such that the pair $(Y, D_Y=D\cap Y)$ is log smooth and liftable to $W_2(k)$.
+We can use Theorem \ref{Bogomolov-restriction-for-Higgs} (or Remark \ref{Bogomolov-restriction-for-connections-remark}) to conclude that for any such $Y$ the restriction $(E_Y, \theta_Y)$ ($(E_Y, \nabla_Y)$, respectively) is slope $H_Y$-stable.
+Since $\Delta_i(E)=0$ for $2\le i\le n$ we get $\Delta_i(E_Y)=0$ for $2\le i\le \dim Y=n-1$.
+So $E_Y$ satisfies (3) and our induction assumption implies that $E_Y$ is locally free.
+Then Lemma \ref{loc-free-0} implies that $E$ is locally free at all points of $Y$.
+This shows that $E$ is locally free on $U$.